 sqlservr.exe) and the desired dump file path (

 C:\Dumps) according to your specific configuration.

-Note: Make sure you have appropriate permissions to run ProcDump and access the SQL Server process.
-Additionally, using ProcDump to capture crash dumps may impact SQL Server performance, so use it judiciously.
+Please ensure that you have the necessary rights to run ProcDump and access the SQL Server process.
+Furthermore, utilising ProcDump to record crash dumps may have an influence on SQL Server performance, so use it with caution.